joesb/helios360/content/handbook/why/index.md

 That means that the 'you' in the question above is definitely you, whichever role you have or perspective from which you're looking.

-In the question above there's a presumption of success — that the Chief Delivery Officer will bring rigour and performance to your client delivery processes and practices, seeing improvements in project or service delivery and triumphs across the board.
+In the question above there's a presumption of success — that the delivery director will bring rigour and performance to your client delivery processes and practices, seeing improvements in project or service delivery and triumphs across the board.
 But not all CDOs are successful, or aren't able to be, so we'll also look at the reasons why client delivery leadership can falter and what could be going on in those situations.

 {% ColourBG 'tertiary' %}
   {% Markdown %}